microsoft/CFU/Documentation/CFU-Driver/cfu-driver.md

 5. Specify device capabilities in the INF.

-   The sample driver requires information about the underlying bus protocol to which the device is connected.

    The sample driver provides a way to customize the driver behavior to optimize for certain scenarios.
+Those settings are controlled through registry settings, described [Configure device capabilities in the registry](#configure-device-capabilities-in-the-registry).

+   For example, the sample driver requires information about the underlying bus protocol to which the device is connected.
+The protocol can be specified through registry settings.

-   For the multiple package approach, device capabilities is specified int the device specific firmware file, and for a monolith package approach it is specified in the main INF file for the package.
+   For the multiple package approach, device capabilities is specified in the device specific firmware file, and for a monolith package approach it is specified in the main INF file for the package.

 ### 3. Provide WPP trace GUID